-In some cases, before you can trigger the restoration, a check will be performed to confirm available disk space in your environment.
-For large snapshots, snapshots restored for the first time, or environments with a large number of assets, this two-step process can take a long time:
+In some cases before you can trigger the restoration, a check will be performed to confirm available disk space on your environment.
+For large snapshots, snapshots restored for the first time, or environments with large amount of assets, this two-step process can take a long time:

 To download snapshots click the “Download” button next to the snapshot you have access to.
 This will download an sspak file to your local machine.

 To upload snapshots, go to the “Upload snapshot” tab.
 Snapshots must be in sspak format.
 The contents of the file is not autodetected, so the form allows you to specify what the file contains manually, which will limit the available restoration options.

 You must also choose which environment the new snapshot should belong to, which determines the access permissions.
 Snapshots can be transferred between environments once uploaded.

 Once uploaded, the snapshot will appear in the staging area.

 If your sspak is larger than the maximum file size limit click the ‘File exceeds …?’ button.
 This will provide further instructions on how you can send files to us that are too large to be uploaded directly.

 To get started working with sspak files locally you’ll need to install sspak.
 Note that Windows users will also need to install third party software as the

 sspak tool you can run one of the following commands to create a snapshot assuming